Eastvale, California: Geography

 Eastvale has two postal ZIP codes, 92880 and 91752, which often use mailing addresses of Corona and Mira Loma, respectively.

 Most of Eastvale, like most of western Riverside County, has the telephone area code of 951.
 However, according to the California Public Utilities Commission, because the 951 area code was split along telephone service areas and not strictly along county boundaries, some Eastvale residents still retain the older 909 area code.

 Climate

 Eastvale experiences a warm Mediterranean climate (Köppen climate classification CSa) and has mild winters and hot summers.
 Most of the rainfall (as in all of Southern California) occurs during winter and early spring.
 The winter low temperatures can get cold enough for frost.
 Winter days are pleasant, with the mercury staying around 65 degrees Fahrenheit (occasionally warming into the 70s).
 Summertime is hot, with highs averaging in the low 90s.
 During the hottest months, daytime temperatures in Eastvale often exceed 100 degrees.

 Demographics

+Eastvale first appeared as a census designated place in the 2010 U.S. census; and as a city in the 2020 U.S. census.